KageKaz/metacogs/content/cogs/Fact or Fiction.md

 And is there any triumphing-in-spite-of to be had when there is no cancer?

 The book is supposed to be written for the cancer patient.
-And I can't say this for sure (because I am not one), but I'm afraid it falls flat in this regard.
+And I can't say this for sure (because I am not one), but I'm afraid it fails in this regard.
 Because Hazel's life is too perfectly imperfect.
-Because in real life cancer is a devil that needs to be eradicated and in the literary world cancer is a necessity to make the story captivating.
+Because in real life cancer is a devil that needs to be eradicated and in *The Fault in Our Stars* cancer is a necessity to make the story captivating.

 ---
 Well anyway, all this reading and thinking occurred months ago.
 More recently though, I found myself struggling to focus while reading a history of philosophy book, so I decided to pickup a fiction book for some easy reading.